-SoCo is an immersive learning experience.
-SoCo seminars represent diverse areas of study, and attract students who share a passion for the course topic.
+Sophomore College (SoCo) is an immersive learning experience.
 Class meetings are held every morning, and most afternoons include class activities, explorations of Stanford or field trips, with evenings and weekends often filled with movies and informal dorm events.
 Special events punctuate the three weeks in September, with an Opening Dinner, SoCo Picnic, and Symposium, plus a Faculty Panel sharing "When I Was a Sophomore..."

 The class is a community.
 Each class has 10-15 students, plus two SCAs who often become your mentors.
-Students live in Wilbur or Stern Hall, usually in doubles with a classmate.
-Classes eat together in Arrillaga Dining, sometimes with your faculty.
+Students live in on campus, usually in doubles with a classmate.
+Classes eat together, sometimes with your faculty.
 More information about living on campus in September.

 “After not exploring my major interest as a freshman, connecting with a group of people who share my passion was fantastic.
 Not only was I reminded of why I'm pursuing what I'm pursuing, but now I know people who will be in many of my classes for the next three years.”

 Integrate Academic and Social Connections “Living with my classmates was also a huge part of the experience, because our conversations about the class topics carried on into our mealtime conversations, and we could discuss the assignments together as we were doing them.”

 Explore a Single Topic in-depth “It was incredible to really go in-depth in the field that I am interested in.
 Talking with other interested students, faculty, and professionals reaffirmed my passion for the subject.
 This has been one of my favorite experiences at Stanford.”

 "It's intense, it's immersive, and it's intellectual.
 If you're prepared for the intensity, absolutely go for it."

 Apply Classroom Concepts to the World Outside of Stanford "For me the most amazing part of SoCo was seeing course concepts applied to a real world context."